Resilience is a critical skill for lawyers, law students, and judges. Don’t wait to start improving yours.

 Asking yourself “what else could this be” is a creative problem-solving technique that helps to challenge your assumptions.
 Or, another way to put this is to ask: “What is this problem an opportunity for?”
 Seeing a stressful event as an opportunity will allow you to see potential upsides to a stressor and use it for good.
 So, for example, a stressful confrontation becomes an opportunity to practice speaking calmly and confidently to an upset client, thereby making you better able to handle these situations.

 What else could failure be?
 An opportunity to learn a lot and improve more effectively than you otherwise would have.
 Some of the most successful individuals work with the Fail Early, Fail Often, and Fail Fast.
-Find more on rebranding failure here.
+Find more on overcoming perfectionism to learn and grow from failure here.
 To be clear, one thing failure is NOT: an opportunity to scapegoat.
 Find more on resisting the temptation to blame others here — so you can focus on your own learning.

 2. Don’t wait for retirement to enjoy hobbies.